Riley-Py/UWaterloo-Work/Divided Attention.md

 ## **Psychological Refractory Period (PRP)**
 - Two tasks were given: One where people respond to tones, and another a visual presentation of a letter
 	- Interval between tone (S1) and letter (S2) varied - at long intervals, no interference between tasks, at short intervals, time to complete second tasks gets longer
-	- Analogy of banking, where if
+	- Analogy of banking, where customer 2 has to wait at the ATM depends on customer 1 making their transactions and the arrival time
+	- Called the *psychological refractory period*
+- Three distinct possibilities for the bottleneck:
+	1. Stage of perception of stimulus
+	2. Stage of making a response
+	3. Stage in which response is selected/chosen